Now in closed beta

 How it works

 Parendipity runs quietly in the background.
 You don't change how you use Skylight.
-You just stop feeding it by hand.
+You just stop having to remember to update it yourself.

 1